Combinatorial modifications of Reeb graphs and the realization problem: Basic notions

 Let $\Gamma$ be a graph with good orientation induced by $g\colon \Gamma \to \R$.
 A path $\tau \colon [0,1] \rightarrow \Gamma$ is \textbf{increasing}, if $g(\tau(t)) < g(\tau(t'))$ for $0 \leq t < t' \leq 1$.
 Similarly we define a \textbf{decreasing} path.
 For two vertices $v$ and $w$ in $\Gamma$ we say that $v$ is \textbf{below} $w$ and $w$ is \textbf{above} $v$ if there is an increasing path from $v$ to $w$.
 It is clear that these definitions do not depend on the choice of the function $g$.
-According to this notation, orientations of graphs presented in figures in this paper are from the bottom to the top.
+According to this notation, orientations of graphs presented in figures in this paper are from the bottom to the top, as we see in Figure \ref{figure:Reeb_graph_example}.